Steps to Earning Substance Abuse Counselor Certification in Florida

 According to Orange County’s Coalition for a Drug-Free Community, the county saw a decrease in opioid-related overdose deaths for the first time between 2021 and 2022, with opioid overdose deaths here dropping 14 percent.
 The county credits its many harm reduction practices, including the “One Pill Can Kill” campaign, for these promising statistics.

 Substance abuse counselors in Orlando work in many different settings, from inpatient treatment facilities to community recovery centers.
-For example, they are an important part of the staff at Orlando Recovery Drug and Alcohol Rehab, a 93-bed facility that serves Orlando and the greater Central Florida community.
-This program offers inpatient care for substance abuse and co-occurring mental health conditions, while their sister facility in Maitland offers outpatient care.
+They are an integral part of the staff at Orlando Recovery, a 93-bed drug and alcohol rehab facility serving Orlando and the broader Central Florida community.
+This program offers inpatient care for substance abuse and co-occurring mental health conditions, while its sister facility in Maitland provides outpatient care.

-Orlando is also where you’ll find a number of gender-specific programs.
+Orlando is also home to several programs specifically designed for men and women.
 For example, Serenity Springs Recovery Center is a men’s rehabilitation center that offers both inpatient and outpatient programs.

 Substance Abuse Counselor Jobs in Miami